mdjahidhasan009/SQL/join_.md

 | 3   | Tech  |

 First a Cartesian product is created from the two tables giving an intermediate table.
-The records that meet the join criteria (Departments.Id = Employees.DepartmentId) are highlighted in bold; these are passed to the next stage of the query.
+The records that meet the join criteria (`Departments.Id = Employees.DepartmentId`) are highlighted in bold; these are passed to the next stage of the query.

-As this is a LEFT OUTER JOIN all records are returned from the LEFT side of the join (Departments), while any records on the RIGHT side are given a NULL marker if they do not match the join criteria.
-In the table below this will return Tech with NULL
+As this is a `LEFT OUTER JOIN` all records are returned from the LEFT side of the join (Departments), while any records on the RIGHT side are given a `NULL` marker if they do not match the join criteria.
+In the table below this will return Tech with `NULL`.

 | Id    | Name      | Id    | FName         | LName        | PhoneNumber    | ManagerId | DepartmentId | Salary   | HireDate       |